 In 1999, Connie Barlow recorded a 66-minute AUDIO INTERVIEW with Paul at his home in Tucson, AZ (also available on vimeo).
-There he talked about how he had come to three of his major ideas:(1) "Pleistocene Overkill" (theory of why Ice Age megafauna of the Americas suddenly went extinct) begins 2:28 minNote: This interview was inspired by Connie's reading Paul's classic 1992 essay published in WildEarth, "The Last Entire Earth," which (sadly) is not available online.
+There he talked about how he had come to three of his major ideas:(1) "Pleistocene Overkill" (theory of why Ice Age megafauna of the Americas suddenly went extinct) begins 2:28 minNote: This interview was inspired by Connie's reading Paul's classic 1992 essay published in WildEarth, "The Last Entire Earth".
 In that essay Paul wrote: "To behold the Grand Canyon without thoughts of its ancient sloths, goats, and condors is to be half-blind."
 A previous interview of Paul by Connie was excerpted on pages 115 and 133-140 in her 1997 book, Green Space, Green Time: The Way of Science.
 Joe Truett, in his book Circling Back: Chronicle of a Texas River Valley comments on Paul's now-classic essay:

 (2) "Pleistocene Rewilding" (then known as "Bring Back" the camels/elephants) begins 38:42 min; focuses on elephants 52:10